business

 Subscription Economics

 Subscriptions produce compounding revenue.
-A user who subscribes for 12 months generates 12x more revenue than a single in-app purchase.
-This makes subscription apps more valuable over time and allows higher CPI budgets.
+A user who subscribes for 12 months generates 12x more than a single in-app purchase.
+This growing value over time allows higher CPI (Cost Per Install) budgets.

 Apple and Google take a 30% commission on subscription revenue for the first year.
 After a subscriber has been active for over 12 consecutive months, the commission drops to 15%.